JamesParkNINJA/eggsecute-shutdown/README.md

 A theme for Brackets that is based on nature (and really reminds me of the pokémon "Eggsecutor").
 Based on the original Ambiance theme from CodeMirror.

+Like what I do?
+[Donate me a beer!](https://www.paypal.me/jamesparkninja/4)

 <!--Screenshots UPDATE LATER
 ---